TEXT VERSION OF SLIDE:

 The Alliance Program focuses on the following goals:

-OSHA and the Alliance Program participants will continue to develop and provide compliance assistance resources for workers and employers.
-In addition, the agency will continue to expand its reach into local communities and provide employers and community and worker groups with training courses, products, and services for hard-to-reach workers.
+OSHA and the Alliance Program participants develop and provide compliance assistance resources for workers and employers.
+In addition, the agency uses the Alliance Program to expand its reach into local communities and provide employers and community and worker groups with training courses, products, and services for hard-to-reach workers.

 - Raising awareness of OSHA's rulemaking and enforcement initiatives, such as participating in various forums and groups to discuss ways of improving workplace safety and health programs and encouraging worker participation in workplace safety and health.